grid5000/g5k-api/README.md

   installations, you will probably need to prefix every executable with `bundle exec`.
 E.g. `rake -T` will become `bundle exec rake -T`.

-* From the application root, install the application dependencies, mysql2 gem need deb package libmysqlclient-dev, pg gem needs deb package libpq-dev and for nokogiri see [Nokogiri](http://nokogiri.org/tutorials/installing_nokogiri.html):
+** From the application root, install the application dependencies, For nokogiri see [Nokogiri](http://nokogiri.org/tutorials/installing_nokogiri.html):

+        $ sudo apt-get install libmysqlclient-dev  # needed for the mysql2 gem
         $ sudo apt-get install libpq-dev           # needed for the pg gem
         $ bundle install

-* [option1 - the hard way - setup the full development environment on your machine]
+** [option1 - the hard way - setup the full development environment on your machine]

   Install a MySQL database, and any other dependency that can be required by the API to run, and adapt the configuration files located in